Skip to main content

 Ablative treatments (ablation)

 Ablation refers to treatments that destroy tumors, usually with extreme heat or cold.
-They are generally best for tumors no more than about 2 cm (a little less than an inch) across.
+They are generally best for tumors no more than about 3 cm across.
 There are different kinds of ablative treatments:

 • Radiofrequency ablation (RFA) uses high-energy radio waves.
 A thin, needle-like probe is put through the skin and into the tumor.
 Placement of the probe is guided by an ultrasound or CT scan.
 The tip of the probe releases a high-frequency electric current which heats the tumor and destroys the cancer cells.